area9innovation/fast/plow/readme.md

 files out of 148.
 15%.
 That still becomes 1GB for Rhapsode.
 So doing it precisely for all files is not realistic.

-Instead, we should maintain a global lookup, as well as a way to check what path each global is defined in.
+Instead, we maintain a global lookup.
+We should add a way to check what path each global is defined in.
 Then we need the ability to check whether a given file is included in the transitive import closure of another file.

 Live data structures to make this possible:
 - Global graph of super/subtypes